OPS-E2E-PPE/VBA-Docs/api/Word.Hyperlink.Target.md

 keywords: vbawd10.chm161285109
 f1_keywords:
 - vbawd10.chm161285109
-ms.prod: word
 api_name:
 - Word.Hyperlink.Target
 ms.assetid: 2a36ec74-fcfd-9000-8229-dcd01b8f7757
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Hyperlink.Target property (Word)

 Returns or sets the name of the frame or window in which to load the hyperlink.
 Read/write **String**.

 ## Syntax

 _expression_. `Target`

 _expression_ Required.
 A variable that represents a '[Hyperlink](Word.Hyperlink.md)' object.

 ## Example